ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 24 October 2025.
+   This Internet-Draft will expire on 22 November 2025.

 Copyright Notice